ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For example, the Unicode PLACE OF INTEREST SIGN (U+2318) would be defined in ABNF as `%x2318`.

+Functions are referred to using the function name followed by a pair of parentheses, as in `fname()`.

 The terminology of {{-json}} applies except where clarified below.
 The terms "Primitive" and "Structured" are used to group different kinds of values as in {{Section 1 of -json}}; JSON Objects and Arrays are